csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 **This is something that I strongly recommend adopting if you are a Google Fonts user.**

-If Google Fonts isn’t your only render-blocking resource, if and you’re violating any of the other principles for fast CSS (e.g. if you’re `@import`ing your Google Fonts CSS file), then your mileage will vary.
+If Google Fonts isn’t your only render-blocking resource, or if you’re violating any of the other principles for fast CSS (e.g. if you’re `@import`ing your Google Fonts CSS file), then your mileage will vary.
 These optimisations are most beneficial on project where Google Fonts is posing on of your biggest